BuidlGuidl/address-vision-port/README.md

 - Built with Next.js for optimal performance.
 - Styled with TailwindCSS and DaisyUI for a modern, responsive design.
 - Utilizes OpenSea API to fetch and display NFTs.
-- Utilizes Covalent API to fetch tokens and their current prices.
+- Utilizes Moralis API to fetch tokens and their current prices.

 ## Contributing